eluv-io/elv-docs/media-wallet/playout/errors.md

 # Playout Authorization Errors

 The playout endpoint (`/q/{objectId}/rep/playout/{offering}/options.json`) returns **HTTP 403** for all authorization failures.
-Inside these failure modes are two variations we want to disambiguate: geography restrictions, and, missing access pass restrictions.
+There are two variations we want to disambiguate: geography restrictions, and, missing access pass restrictions.
 The error responses share the same outer structure and are distinguished by function names embedded in the `trace` field inside the `Policy.Enforce` cause.

+This document shares these details, and, matching javsscript code to detect them.

 ---